Settlements

 Advance and final invoices are used when:

-- We settle with advance invoices before, during, and a final invoice after the project is completed.
+- We settle with advance invoices before, during, and a final invoice after the project completion.

 - The value of the final invoice is reduced by the amount of the advance payment.